Arizona Cottage Food Law: Food Safety Training Requirements

 Arizona cottage food program

-Arizona’s cottage food program allows you to make homemade foods that don’t require time or temperature controls, and sell them directly to people.
+Arizona’s cottage food program allows you to make homemade foods that don’t require time or temperature controls and sell them to people in-person or online, but only to addresses in Arizona.

 Here is a list of approved cottage foods: